rajrxo/Semantic-Sorter/README.md

 pip install sentence-transformers scikit-learn numpy pillow pypdf torch transformers

-first run may take a few minutes while models download locally.
+first run may take a few minutes while models download locally so bear with it

 ---